lluppesms/activate.cicd.course/Labs/yml/02_Stages/readme.md

 Merging our PR will **not** automatically start a new pipeline run as we set our trigger to _none_.

-Let us start (by clicking `Run New`) the pipeline manually and take a look:
+Let's start (by clicking `Run New`) the pipeline manually and take a look:

 * Click Pipelines -> Pipelines, select our pipeline, select the last run